Tornado outbreak sequence of May 25 – June 1, 1917

 An eight-day tornado event, known as a tornado outbreak sequence, killed at least 383 people, mostly in the Midwestern and parts of the Southeastern United States, between May 25 and June 1, 1917.
 It was one of the most intense and longest continuous tornado outbreak sequence on record, with at least 66 tornadoes including 15 that were analyzed to have been violent (F4–F5) based upon reported damage.
-The deadliest tornado of the entire sequence produced a 155 mi track across Illinois, killing 108 people and devastating the towns of Charleston and Mattoon along with small farming communities.
+The deadliest tornado of the entire sequence produced a 155 mi track across Illinois on May 26th, killing 108 people and devastating the towns of Charleston and Mattoon along with small farming communities.
 Once believed to have traveled 293 mi across Illinois and into Indiana, it is now assessed to have been a tornado family of four to eight separate tornadoes.
 This tornado outbreak is one of only 3 outbreaks or outbreak sequences to reach the classification of a Super Outbreak, with an Outbreak Intensity Score of 296.